 "I'll always go to those two places before any museum or monument."

 Having some simple items that you might present to a helpful person, or merely to friendly locals, can really enhance your experience of a place.
 Do some research, and choose your gifts wisely, even if they seem a little off to you.
 Back in his salad days, Ed Grose, President of Alta Management Services Inc., employed the following on a trip to Southeast Asia: "When I went to Vietnam, I brought a carton of Marlboro cigarettes.
-The locals loved them, and you obviously know how I feel about smoking."
+The locals loved them."

 If you are not comfortable hauling around cancer sticks, have a look around your house or town and think on things that might really work where you are going: New York City pins for kids, cheap Space Needle replicas from Seattle, that kind of thing.
 You could also have American candies or other food items with you -- sticks of gum, you name it.
 Don't set the bar too high -- you're not trying to buy folks off; you're just sharing something simple as a friendly gesture.

 My traveler friends offered all kinds of offbeat advice.
 For example, Kathleen Boyce, an English teacher living in Beijing, blasts, "Car: drive (being in charge of the music can be overrated)."
 Japan-based ESL teacher Dan McLaughlin offers, " If traveling in Latin America, don't ask 'Is this the road to Ixtlan?'
 The answer will always be 'yes.'
 Ask 'Where does this road go?' instead."
 Dan adds, "When in Australia do go to a bakery and do eat pies ... often and in copious amounts.
 In many cities multi-day transit passes can be an incredible value. ...
-In the Third World, take a cab ... to the next city ... or further if you like."
+In developing countries, take a cab ... to the next city ... or farther if you like."

 And remember that some things are better left unsaid, even (especially?) if they are clever; for example, frequent traveler Michael Cox warns, "Don't call the guy who gathers up the plastic bins at security 'Bin Laden.'
 I actually stopped myself on that one, which is rare for me."
 Good call.

-The point here is that if you keep your eyes open and your mind sharp, your own hardcore nature will help you find the hardcore travel shortcuts, right on the spot.
+The point here is that if you keep your eyes open and your mind sharp, your own hardcore nature will help you find the best travel shortcuts, right on the spot.

-Finally, Shelli Gonshorowski, producer at Peter Greenberg Worldwide, has two words for you: "Duct tape!
+Finally, Shelli Gonshorowski, has two words for you: "Duct tape!
 I constantly rip things, and need a hem for new pants/skirts -- it's a miracle fixer on the road."
 I concur; in fact, back when I was a young rowing coach, I called the roll of duct tape "the toolbox."

 There are a lot of hardcore travelers in our readership; do you have any favorite tips or tactics we missed?
-Share them on our message boards.
+Share them in the comments below.